Prepare for Your Summer Vacay With 20% Off Monos Luggage

 Until Friday, July 5, Monos is celebrating Independence Day with a sitewide sale.
 Shoppers can use the code LONGWEEKEND to save 20% on all of the brand's classic luggage and bags to make this summer memorable.

-Monos luggage features thoughtful designs that are built to last, with clever touches such as plenty of pockets and TSA-approved locks for a seamless travel experience.
-Arguably best known for its Carry-On Pro with a front pocket fit for a laptop, Monos is home to some of our carry-ons and full-sized suitcases.
+Monos luggage features thoughtful designs built to last, with clever touches such as plenty of pockets and TSA-approved locks for a seamless travel experience.
+Arguably best known for its Carry-On Pro with a front pocket fit for a laptop, Monos is home to some of our favorite carry-ons and full-sized suitcases.
+As the name implies, the new expandable luggage expands an additional 1.6 inches so you can pack more.
+The new luggage comes in Ocean Blue, Storm Gray and Midnight Black colorways.

 TikTok and travel enthusiasts rave about the brand's fashionable designs and high-quality luggage options, so this Monos sale is the perfect opportunity to save on suitcases with ultra-convenient organization and style.
 From rose quartz to ocean blue and olive green, the brand's suitcases and bags come in a bunch of beautiful colors that will get you even more excited for summer getaways.